distributed-equity/press-spec-driven-development/notes/2026-02-19-lessons-learned.md

 "The step 6 decision gate isn't ceremony — it's where you catch the bugs that would cost you a whole re-execution to fix."

+"The spec defines the structure.
+The human confirms the aesthetics."

 "The repo is the proof.
 The book is the case study.
 The README is the demo.
 The commit hash is the receipt."